dart-archive/dart_docker/README.md

 ```

 The script will only push the `:latest` tag if the version is a stable
 version.
-For developer versions only the version tag will be pushed.
+For developer and beta versions only the version tag will be pushed.

 The script receives the Dart SDK from the official Debian [repository][1].
 For the script to work the version you push must exist in the official